 We regularly read in the news how the economic and social consequences of Covid-19 are felt exponentially higher by the urban poor.
-As CITI Malaysia’s long-term partner, we at Think City have tried something different to de-stress a B-40 community at PPR Kg Baru Hicom in Shah Alam, build social networks and find talent with the potential of jobs in the music industry.
+As Citi Foundation’s long-term partner, we at Think City have tried something different to de-stress a B-40 community at PPR Kg Baru Hicom in Shah Alam, build social networks and find talent with the potential of jobs in the music industry.
 This is part of a wider public housing programme.

 Research has shown that singing can reduce anxiety, enhance mood, improve mental health and quality of life.
 Building on this knowledge, Think City has partnered with Karyawan, impacted by Covid-19 themselves, and Perwacom, a local NGO, to deliver this intervention of a different kind.